KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo2 - print registers values/README.md

 <br />
 <h2>Summary this demo2</h2>
 In this demo.
 Checked errors from demo1.
 But also shown how to make external variables, pass register values ​​and then display them.
 Additionally, there is timer1 (_vartest4_timer1) in the loop.
 Lots of garbage in the comments and in the code.
 But I'm posting it as is.
+How to pass external variable and mix nasm and c code I also checked here <br /><br /> https://github.com/KarolDuracz/scratchpad/tree/main/Hello%20World%20Drivers/demo2 but for EDK2 instead of PUBLIC there is global, instead of QWORD there is DQ etc.